aredn/documentation/arednHow-toGuides/vm-install.rst

 There are two modes for networking: single-port and multi-port.
 This is automatically selected based on the number of available network interfaces detected.
 Set the number of interfaces *before* powering on the VM for the first time.

 Single-port mode
-  All traffic utilizes VLANs as described in the *Node VLANs* section of the **Configuration Deep Dive** documentation.
+  All traffic utilizes VLANs as described in the *Advanced Options* section of the **Node Admin** documentation.
 This requires your virtual interface to be VLAN aware or to be set as a passthrough interface.

 Multi-port mode
   Ports can be assigned as needed to be LAN, DtD or WAN links.
 If your virtual interface is VLAN aware, you can tag VLANs; otherwise the interface should be untagged, which is the recommended setting.
 In this mode the following ports are automatically assigned: